velm-stack/Giathi-Daniel/README.md

 ### ⚡ Did you know?

-> The first commit in GitHub was made to the repository mojombo/grit on on February 8, 2008, by Tom Preston-Wheeler,
-> a developer at GitHub.
-The commit message read: "initial commit of the github project".
-> This small commit marked the beginning of a platform that would revolutionize the way developers collaborate and share code.
+⚡ Did you know?

+The original GitHub mascot wasn’t the octocat—it was actually a mysterious character named “Mona the Octocat,” created by graphic designer Simon Oxley.
+The octocat is a whimsical hybrid of an octopus and a cat, symbolizing creativity and adaptability, and it’s become one of the most iconic and beloved mascots in the developer community! 🐙🐱